-This huge difference of male and female literacy rate is the result of gender discrimination prevalent in Nepalese society.
+This huge difference in male and female literacy rate is the result of gender discrimination prevalent in Nepalese society.
 Nepalese family gives educational priority to boys, as a result, many young girls are deprived of school education and forced to engage in household works.

-The lack of knowledge about family planning in rural areas has resulted in frequent pregnancy resulting population growth.
-The prevalent dowry system and early marriage in many parts of Terai have resulted in serious women rights violation and even death.
+The lack of knowledge about family planning in rural areas has resulted in frequent pregnancy resulting in population growth.
+The prevalent dowry system and early marriage in many parts of Terai have resulted in serious women’s rights violations and even death.
 Trafficking is an integral part of the social and economic fabric of Nepal, as in other parts of the world.
 The practice causes intolerable degradation and suffering for the girls and young women involved, who are treated as a commodity.
 It presents a risk to their physical and mental health, and in particular to their sexual health.

 Data source: “Central Bureau Statistics Nepal”